MNCTTY/parsed_ru_corpuses/README.md

 * **Lenta Conllu Open.ipynb**
 * **Lenta Tag for CustomNER.ipynb**

+Hand labeled 100 texts.
+The notebook contains exactly annotations.

 * **Lighttag Annotations Open.ipynb**

+An ultimate version of my relationships with resulting data format.
+It deals with multi-dim lighttag jsons correctly.
+Sometimes lighttag annotation tool renders a damaged json with shifted values.
+My code doesn't deal with such cases.

 * **Lighttag Text Form.ipynb**

+This code is forming text corpuses for next lighttag annotations.
+Given number of original news join to one text with special separators for future easy splitting.

 * **RBC Open.ipynb**
 * **RIA Open.ipynb**